ka-moamoa/Kaona/README.md

 🧩 **Third-party package used:**
 [Audio Text Synchronizer Documentation](https://unitymedved.bitbucket.io/ATS/2.1/Docs/index.html) — This tool powers the subtitle and audio-sync animation system used throughout all dialogue and narration scenes.
- — This tool powers the subtitle and audio-sync animation system used throughout all dialogue and narration scenes.

 ---